Toronto-Dominion Bank (TSE:TD) Price Target Raised to C$126.00

-Toronto-Dominion Bank (TSE:TD – Get Free Report) (NYSE:TD) had its target price upped by analysts at Desjardins from C$120.00 to C$126.00 in a research note issued to investors on Friday,BayStreet.CA reports.
-The brokerage presently has a “buy” rating on the stock.
-Desjardins’ target price points to a potential upside of 3.29% from the stock’s current price.
+Toronto-Dominion Bank (TSE:TD – Free Report) (NYSE:TD) had its price target raised by UBS Group from C$122.00 to C$126.00 in a research note issued to investors on Monday,BayStreet.CA reports.

-TD has been the subject of a number of other reports.
-Canaccord Genuity Group upped their price target on shares of Toronto-Dominion Bank from C$122.00 to C$126.00 in a research report on Friday.
-Jefferies Financial Group raised their price target on shares of Toronto-Dominion Bank from C$125.00 to C$130.00 in a research report on Friday.
-CIBC lifted their price target on shares of Toronto-Dominion Bank from C$112.00 to C$122.00 in a research note on Wednesday, November 19th.
-Raymond James Financial upped their price target on shares of Toronto-Dominion Bank from C$119.00 to C$122.00 and gave the company a “market perform” rating in a report on Friday.
-Finally, Bank of America raised their price objective on shares of Toronto-Dominion Bank from C$130.00 to C$132.00 in a report on Friday.
-Five equities research analysts have rated the stock with a Buy rating, four have issued a Hold rating and one has assigned a Sell rating to the company.
-According to MarketBeat.com, the stock has an average rating of “Hold” and a consensus price target of C$118.14.
+Other equities research analysts also recently issued reports about the company.
+Jefferies Financial Group raised their price target on Toronto-Dominion Bank from C$125.00 to C$130.00 in a research note on Friday, December 5th.
+Barclays increased their price target on shares of Toronto-Dominion Bank from C$114.00 to C$118.00 and gave the stock an “underweight” rating in a research note on Friday, December 5th.
+Royal Bank Of Canada upped their price objective on shares of Toronto-Dominion Bank from C$120.00 to C$128.00 in a report on Friday, December 5th.
+Desjardins raised their target price on Toronto-Dominion Bank from C$120.00 to C$126.00 and gave the company a “buy” rating in a report on Friday, December 5th.
+Finally, Scotiabank upped their price target on Toronto-Dominion Bank from C$114.00 to C$125.00 and gave the stock a “sector perform” rating in a research note on Friday, December 5th.
+Five analysts have rated the stock with a Buy rating, four have assigned a Hold rating and one has issued a Sell rating to the stock.
+Based on data from MarketBeat, the stock has a consensus rating of “Hold” and a consensus target price of C$122.77.

 Toronto-Dominion Bank Stock Performance

-Toronto-Dominion Bank (TSE:TD – Get Free Report) (NYSE:TD) last released its quarterly earnings data on Thursday, December 4th.
+Toronto-Dominion Bank (TSE:TD – Get Free Report) (NYSE:TD) last released its earnings results on Thursday, December 4th.
 The company reported C$2.18 earnings per share (EPS) for the quarter.
 Toronto-Dominion Bank had a net margin of 15.80% and a return on equity of 7.84%.
 The company had revenue of C$16.03 billion during the quarter.
-Sell-side analysts forecast that Toronto-Dominion Bank will post 7.2160149 EPS for the current year.
+Sell-side analysts predict that Toronto-Dominion Bank will post 7.2160149 EPS for the current year.

-In other Toronto-Dominion Bank news, insider Ajai Bambawale sold 39,376 shares of the firm’s stock in a transaction that occurred on Wednesday, October 1st.
-The shares were sold at an average price of C$112.07, for a total value of C$4,412,868.32.
-Also, Director Nathalie Palladitcheff acquired 1,000 shares of the firm’s stock in a transaction that occurred on Monday, October 6th.
-The stock was acquired at an average cost of C$112.64 per share, with a total value of C$112,640.00.
-Following the completion of the acquisition, the director directly owned 3,292 shares in the company, valued at approximately C$370,810.88.
-This represents a 43.63% increase in their ownership of the stock.
-Over the last 90 days, insiders have sold 84,384 shares of company stock valued at $9,456,915.
-0.08% of the stock is owned by company insiders.
+In related news, insider Ajai Bambawale sold 7,328 shares of the business’s stock in a transaction that occurred on Wednesday, October 1st.
+The stock was sold at an average price of C$112.07, for a total transaction of C$821,248.96.
+Following the transaction, the insider directly owned 800 shares of the company’s stock, valued at approximately C$89,656.
+The trade was a 90.16% decrease in their position.
+Also, Director Nathalie Palladitcheff purchased 1,000 shares of the company’s stock in a transaction that occurred on Monday, October 6th.
+The stock was acquired at an average price of C$112.64 per share, for a total transaction of C$112,640.00.
+Following the purchase, the director owned 3,292 shares in the company, valued at C$370,810.88.
+This trade represents a 43.63% increase in their position.
+Over the last ninety days, insiders sold 84,384 shares of company stock valued at $9,456,915.
+Insiders own 0.08% of the company’s stock.

 Toronto-Dominion is one of Canada’s two largest banks and operates three business segments: Canadian retail banking, U.S. retail banking, and wholesale banking.
 The bank’s U.S. operations span from Maine to Florida, with a strong presence in the Northeast.
 It also has a 13% ownership stake in Charles Schwab.